 The distribution of the nearest distance between template site and either of the breakpoints revealed preferred relative arrangement (Fig. 4C).
-The template site was typically located either at 20±10 bps (proximal site) or at 4±2 kbps (distal site) of one of the breakpoints.
+The template site was typically located either at 20±10 bps (adjacent site) or at 4±2 kbps (distant site) of one of the breakpoints.
 The existence of such characteristic distances may signify the mechanism(s) leading to the generation of micro-insertions.

-It was previously noted that breakpoints of deletions generated by different mechanisms are associated with different replication times.
+It was previously noted34 that breakpoints of deletions generated by different mechanisms are associated with different replication times.
 We confirm those observations: NAHR deletions are typically associated with early replicating regions, NH with later ones, while TEIs show no significant relation to replication time.
 Furthermore, template sites outside deletions typically replicate later (Fig. 4D) than breakpoint regions (p-value < 0.03 by binomial test).
 However, the same effect was not significant for template sites within deletions.
 This observation can be easily rationalized, as replication time can be determined only on a large scale and is typically the same within an entire deleted region.
-Similarly we did not see preference for later or earlier replication times for template sites on different chromosomes (Fig. S4B).
+Similarly we did not see preference for later or earlier replication times for template sites on different chromosomes (Fig. S9B).

 Discussion

 In this study we derived a large set of germline deletion breakpoints.
 This set represents deletions across a broad scale of length, with high quality of breakpoint sequences, and across three likely mechanisms of origin, thereby allowing us to categorize breakpoints into 3 classes: NH, NAHR, and TEI.
 It should be noted that NAHR and TEI events are more difficult to discover as they contain repeats, and so are likely to be underrepresented in this set.
 Further analysis revealed that a common feature for breakpoints of all classes is the association with evolutionarily less conserved genomic regions, spanning up to hundreds of kilobases downstream and upstream of the breakpoints.
-This is likely due to purifying selection disfavoring SVs.
-Associations with other measures—CpG motif density, various types of nucleotide substitutions, histone marks, open chromatin, and methylation—were different between mechanisms.
+This is likely due to purifying selection disfavoring deletions.
+Selection is likely the reason explaining co-occurrence of breakpoints in each class with SNPs.
+Alternatively, one can suggest that genomic features, like nucleosome occupancy35 and replication timing34, that predispose to certain classes of SV may also predispose to certain classes of nucleotide substitution.
+We did not observe association of breakpoint in any class with DNAse hypersensitive sites.
+Also, differential association of breakpoints in each class with replication timing (i.e., NAHR with early, NH with late, and no association for TEI) and association of SNP with late replication, make it unlikely that replication timing explains co-occurrence of SNPs and deletions.
+Though, replication timing can be a contributing factor to association of NH breakpoints and SNPs.
+Associations with other measures—CpG motif density, various types of nucleotide substitutions, histone marks, open chromatin, and methylation—were also different between mechanisms.

 The classical NAHR mechanism postulates meiotic cell division as a requirement for generating a germline SV.
 This implies certain associations that we did observe in our study.
 In particular, NAHR breakpoints were associated with higher recombination rates, with higher GC content, higher density of CpG motifs, and with methylation-linked mutations.
 However, and unlike other classes, they were also associated with open chromatin and active histone marks in mitotically dividing cells.
 This poses a paradox.
-No defined structure of DNA exists at the time of chromosome segregation and histone marks are gone, thus, no association of breakpoints with open/active chromatin is expected.
+No defined structure of DNA exists at the time of chromosome segregation36 and histone marks are gone37, thus, no association of breakpoints with open/active chromatin is expected.
 In fact, as a result of purifying selection one might expect an inverse relation of breakpoints with open chromatin and active histone marks, such as in the case of NH breakpoints.
-Neither recombination rate nor the fraction of bases in segmental duplications explain these associations for NAHR breakpoints.
+Neither recombination rate nor the fraction of bases in segmental duplications and repeats explain these associations for NAHR breakpoints.